 Mechanical or Interior Damage.
-The contractual limitation of liability available under the Premier, Standard, and Minimum plans doesn’t apply to damage caused to the interior of the Vehicle or mechanical damage caused during the booked trip (not normal “wear and tear”).
+The contractual limitation of liability available under the Premier, Standard, and Minimum plans doesn’t apply to damage caused to the interior of the Vehicle or mechanical damage caused during the booked trip, not normal “wear and tear”.
+(Note that wear and tear does not include cracked glass or chipped glass caused by rocks or other debris.)
 Regardless of which protection plan the primary Guests chooses, the primary Guest is financially liable for the full cost of the repairs or replacement, as well as Related Costs, for interior damage or mechanical damage caused during the booked trip.

 Primary Guests can protect themselves against an allegation that damage to the Vehicle occurred during the period of the booked trip.
 To do so, they should document with photos the condition of the Vehicle, including any existing damage, at the start of the booked trip.
 They should upload the photos to Trip Photos at the start of the trip.

 Primary Guests can contractually limit the amount that they’re legally obligated to pay out of their own pocket in the event there’s Physical Damage to the booked car.
 Primary Guests may choose from three (3) options.